ds-kiel/ThinkingViT/README.md

 ## 🙏 Acknowledgements

 This repository builds on [pytorch-image-models (timm)](https://github.com/huggingface/pytorch-image-models) and also draws inspiration from the [HydraViT](https://github.com/ds-kiel/HydraViT) repository.
-We thank the timm maintainers, the DeiT authors, and the HydraViT authors for their open-source implementations.